-Do you listen to your kid’s music today reminiscing about the old stuff?
-In most cases of Gen X, you now probably have quite the list of responsibilities, children included.
-Your premature death would create a financial hardship for your loved ones.
+Your unexpected death would create financial hardship for your loved ones.
 Term life insurance is an affordable way to make sure your income is replaced in the event of your death.

 The music of the Baby Boomer generation can generally be summed up in one word: Woodstock.
 But if that wasn’t your scene, you may fondly remember listening to The Beatles or Elvis (those gyrating hips!
 How shocking!)

-As a Boomer, you also may not be too far from retiring and priorities may shift, which means your life insurance needs may change.
-Be sure to review your policy to make sure all your debt is covered and the beneficiaries are up-to-date.
+Be sure to review your policy to make sure your coverage is enough and the beneficiaries are up-to-date.
 Life insurance is not a “set it and forget it” product.
 It’s important to review your policy often to ensure it’s in place to carry out your financial wishes if you are no longer around.

 Regardless of your generation, we all have something in common: we want what’s best for our loved ones and want them to feel financially secure.
 When you buy life insurance, you are securing peace of mind for you and your family.